 Hiking: The Rimrock hiking and mountain bike trail passes through Unit 9.
 Tree cutting and skidding would open up these stand canopies.
 This would increase the amount of sunlight on the trail, causing the trail to dry out faster, resulting in dustier conditions.
 Dustier conditions degrade the recreational experience.
 These conditions would improve over time as the canopy closes and soil moisture increases.
+Trail #487A would be temporally relocated onto an existing road and connecting skid trails located in the plantation adjacent to Unit 8, after it crosses FDR 2131.

 Skidding operations would damage portions of the Rimrock trail where skid trails cross the trail.
 Requiring the operator to limit the crossings and repair all crossings would mitigate this effect.
-During logging operations, the trail would be temporarily relocated down FDR 2131.
+During logging operations, the trail would be temporarily rerouted.